-The results in Figure 3 provide a comparison of the model based on (10) and the result from Dietrich et al (2019b).
+The results in Fig. 3 provide a comparison of the model based on (10) and the result from Dietrich et al. (2019b).
 First of all, we can compare the impact of the effective tidal deformability from (10) to the static tide.
-Figure 3 then indicates that the contribution from the dynamical tide brings us closer to the numerical relativity fit than the static tide.
-This is not a surprise-the numerical simulations of Foucart et al (2019) suggest an agreement with the effective tidal formulation from Steinhoff et al (2016) (and by implication from Figure 1, our expression).
+Fig. 3 then indicates that the contribution from the dynamical tide brings us closer to the numerical relativity fit than the static tide.
+This is not a surprise - the numerical simulations of Foucart et al. (2019) suggest an agreement with the effective tidal formulation from Steinhoff et al. (2016) (and by implication from Fig. 1, our expression).
 However, in the case we consider here the match is not great beyond something like $x \approx 0.06$ (roughly corresponding to a gravitational-wave frequency of 350 Hz).
-It turns out that we can improve the match by making use of the free parameter ( $\epsilon$ ).
-Somewhat surprisingly, the phenomenological model performs well up to significantly higher frequencies if we replace the "best-fit" value $\epsilon \approx 0.875$ suggested by Figure 1 with $\epsilon = 0$ .
-It is not clear, at least not at this point, why this should be the case-or, indeed, if this
+It turns out that we can improve the match by making use of the free parameter (ε).
+Somewhat surprisingly, the phenomenological model performs well up to significantly higher frequencies if we replace the 'best-fitting' value $\epsilon \approx 0.875$ suggested by Fig. 1 with $\epsilon = 0$.
+It is not clear, at least not at this point, why this should be the case - or, indeed, if this choice (which represents the horizontal component of